 3. Use Cruise Control: Saves Battery On Flat Roads

-Whether you drive an electric, petrol or diesel car, using cruise control can save on battery.
-Constant driving speed is highly correlated with higher fuel efficiency.
-This only applies to flat roads, however.
-On hilly roads cruise control can use more energy.
+Whether you drive an electric, petrol or diesel car, using cruise control to achieve a constant driving speed will increase your fuel efficiency.
+This only applies to flat roads, however—on hilly roads cruise control can use more energy.

 It makes sense, really.
 When your own foot is on the accelerator, you would naturally ease up as you come to the top of a hill, knowing that gravity will start helping you on the way down.
 Cruise control can't anticipate the top of a hill like you can, and keeps the accelerator on for longer than necessary to maintain speed.
 Only use cruise control on relatively flat roads for best fuel economy.